kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 	sudo pacman -Runs xf86-video-intel xf86-video-vesa

+Close all programms and reboot

+	reboot

+If everything goes well, you will see the destop environment as if nothing changed.

+---

+But if doesn't we know that some configuration is missing and it isn't automatically detected.

 Start Intel graphics module during initramfs stage - [Early KMS start](https://wiki.archlinux.org/index.php/Kernel_mode_setting#Early_KMS_start) by editing the file...
 [Source](https://gist.github.com/lbrame/1678c00213c2bd069c0a59f8733e0ee6#using-the-modesetting-driver)

 	sudo vim /etc/mkinitcpio.conf